XXX (video game): Reception

 XXX received "mixed or average" reviews according to the review aggregator website Metacritic.
-Steve Steinberg of GameSpy and John Ricciardi of Electronic Gaming Monthly professed an initial dread at the prospect of a film tie-in on the Game Boy Advance, with Star Wars: Episode II – Attack of the Clones being particularly fresh in Ricciardi's mind, but were pleased to find that the game surpassed the expectation of low quality.
-Ricciardi deemed the game to be a decent experience despite offering no innovation to the run-and-gun genre, though Craig Harris of IGN was underwhelmed when comparing the run-of-the-mill gameplay to the action sequences in the film.
-Frank Provo of GameSpot noted that the gameplay lacked any design element that would reduce the monotony of the action, citing examples of such mechanics in Spider-Man and The Scorpion King: Sword of Osiris.
-Matthew Kato of Game Informer, in a negative blurb, declared the title to be "about as soulless as the faceless Activision suit that signed off on its feast of mundane side-scrolling".
+Some critics' low expectations of a film tie-in on the Game Boy Advance, set so low from Star Wars: Episode II – Attack of the Clones, were surpassed.
+However, the gameplay was generally criticized as run-of-the-mill, monotonous and, at worst, "soulless".

-Steinberg considered the difficulty well-balanced, whereas Harris regarded the game as excessively easy due to xXx's high endurance and an abundance of health pick-ups and weapons.
-Ricciardi and Harris admired the size of the levels, though Ben Kosmina of Planet GameCube was puzzled by the lack of a radar, which he said made locating some objectives and exits difficult.
+Steve Steinberg of GameSpy considered the difficulty well-balanced, whereas IGNs Craig Harris regarded the game as excessively easy due to xXx's high endurance and an abundance of health pick-ups and weapons.
+Harris, as well as Electronic Gaming Monthlys John Ricciardi, admired the size of the levels, though Ben Kosmina of Planet GameCube was puzzled by the lack of a radar, which he said made locating some objectives and exits difficult.
 Steinberg praised the controls as tight and intuitive, but wished that they were more varied to better reflect xXx's depiction in the film as an extreme athlete.
 Harris and the Nintendo Power reviewers found some of the weapons satisfying to use.
 The enemy AI was faulted for its simplicity, with the enemies' actions being largely restricted to pacing back and forth and shooting upon sight of xXx in predictable patterns.
-Although Harris pointed out that enemy bullets can be easily dodged by ducking, Provo claimed that such an action was nonviable when passing through a door or landing from a fall, and he added that the enemies' simplicity and numbers contributed to a feeling of tedium.
+Although Harris pointed out that enemy bullets can be easily dodged by ducking, GameSpots Frank Provo claimed that such an action was nonviable when passing through a door or landing from a fall, and he added that the enemies' simplicity and numbers contributed to a feeling of tedium.
 The game's length was deemed to be short, with Ricciardi only recommending it for a day's rental, and Harris added that the attempts to add replay value by offering unlockable content were not as fleshed out as those of Digital Eclipse's previous title Spider-Man.